u-blox/ubxlib/port/platform/cell_ucpu/r5/runner/README.md

 # Usage
 Follow the instructions to build examples and test for SARAR5UCPU platform:

-Create a directory `BUILD` to the same directory level as `ubxlib` and you will also need a copy of cell_ucpu_sdk, unity, the unit test framework, and mbedtls (u-blox/mbedtls, fork of mbedtls), for cryptographic functions, get the branch `v2.26.0_modifications`. which can be Git cloned as mentioned below:
+Create a directory `BUILD` to the same directory level as `ubxlib` and you will also need a copy of cell_ucpu_sdk and unity, the unit test framework, get the branch `v2.26.0_modifications`, which can be Git cloned as mentioned below:

 Clone cell_ucpu_sdk:
 ```